 Friends & Neighbors Day collaborates with Residential Education and Recognized Student Organizations to introduce more students to this long-standing service tradition.
 Every year, we send over 500 students, faculty, staff, and alumni to over 40 organizations around the city to serve with fellow Trojans and together make a positive impact in the community.

-COVID UPDATE: This semester Friends & Neighbors Day goes virtual!
-Due to our concern for the safety and security of students and community members during this pandemic, in-person volunteer opportunities will be postponed.
-Friends & Neighbors Day and other service opportunities that we will promote through our newsletter will be virtual so that Trojans may participate no matter what part of the world they find themselves in.
+COVID UPDATE: Friends & Neighbors Day goes virtual!
+Due to our concern for the safety and security of students and community members during this pandemic, in-person volunteer opportunities will be postponed until fall 2021.
+Friends & Neighbors Day and other service opportunities that we will promote through our newsletter will be virtual or hybrid so that Trojans may participate no matter what part of the world they find themselves in.

 After browsing our site, if you have additional questions about the Friends and Neighbors Day program, contact us at email@example.com.